What is Dyslexia?

 - Has difficulty finishing work

-- Discrepancy between oral and written ability.
+- The discrepancy between oral and written ability.

 Long term outcomes depend on the extent and quality of support provided to the learner.